-Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the End-of-Year Conference.
-Within the SEED model, each domain of the CCT Rubric for Effective Teaching 2014 carries equal weight in the final rating.
-The final teacher performance and practice rating will be calculated by the evaluator in a three-step process:
+Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the end-of-year conference.
+Within the SEED model, each domain of the CCT Rubric

 - 1. Evaluator holistically reviews evidence collected through observations, interactions and reviews of practice (e.g., team meetings, conferences) and uses professional judgment to determine indicator ratings for each of the 12 indicators. - 2.
 Evaluator averages indicators within each domain to a tenth of a decimal to calculate domain-level scores of 1.0-4.0. - 3.
 Evaluator averages domain scores to calculate an overall Observation of Teacher Performance and Practice rating of 1.0-4.0.